openmultiplayer/web/docs/scripting/callbacks/OnNPCEnterVehicle.md

 ## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

-- [OnNPCExitVehicle](../callbacks/OnNPCExitVehicle): Gets called when a NPC leaves a Vehicle.
+- [OnNPCExitVehicle](OnNPCExitVehicle): This callback is called when a NPC leaves a Vehicle.